GreRagu/ProgettoGavi/README.md

 ```

 ## How to use
 The GUI structure is based on a menu bar.
 The first menu element that is going to be used is "Index"

-`Create Index Path` creates a file that lists all the document the user wants to index
+**Create Index Path** creates a file that lists all the document the user wants to index
-`Create Index` Start indexing the document listed on the IndexPath file with the selected model
+**Create Index** Start indexing the document listed on the IndexPath file with the selected model
-`Load Index` Load an existing index
+**Load Index** Load an existing index

-`Models` In this menu the user can select what model prefers to apply
+**Models** In this menu the user can select what model prefers to apply
 The default one is the standard model.
-Other choises are:
+Other choices are:
-Vector Space Model
+⋅⋅* Vector Space Model
-Boolean Model
+⋅⋅* Boolean Model
-Fuzzy Model
+⋅⋅* Fuzzy Model

-`Efficiency` Calulates and plots graphs about precision and recall about the benchmark queries
+**Efficiency** Calculates and plots graphs about precision and recall about the benchmark queries

-In the saerch bar the user can insert the query who wants to search.
+In the search bar the user can insert the query who wants to search.
 Wildcard queries are supported.
 Before the search it is offered a "Did you mean..?" feature with a suggestion for
 an alternative search.

-The results are dislayed in the table below with a default limit of 100 rows (editable during the search).
+The results are displayed in the table below with a default limit of 100 rows (editable during the search).
 It is possible to open and view the selected document directly from the table.